 Neve actually did a better job on this.
 The interface is very different from Astra, and with more options.

 a.
-User – you can select individual user.
+User – you can select an individual user.

 b.
-Post Author – this is good for news page with multiple authors.
-E.g. Header for short introduction, footer for signature or related post.
+Post Author – this is good for news pages with multiple authors.
+E.g., Header for a short introduction, footer for signature, or related post.